 Your team doesn’t have to be overflowing with blockchain specialists just yet, but there needs to be curiosity.
 If they are reading about Web3 trends or trying out tools, that curiosity will allow you to learn quicker.

-Shifting into Web3 is not a single campaign; it’s an ongoing process of creation and upkeep.
+There’s no such thing as a single campaign in Web3.
+Make sure that you can afford ongoing creation.
 Brands that have a budget allocated for innovation, rather than maintenance, will be able to maintain velocity.

 The Red Flag: You See Web3 Only as a Trend